 Farmers and their families face a unique set of stressors that include financial risk, price and marketing uncertainties, weather and equipment challenges, and more.
 These factors can lead to stress, anxiety, depression, burnout, feelings of indecision, or even suicidal thoughts.
 The Rural Mental Health Support Program provides guidance with navigating these feelings and understanding what factors can and cannot be controlled.
 A focus of the program is healthy communication, which often breaks down during a stressful situation but is an important part of dealing with stress in an effective way.
 Farmers and family members may often feel a sense of isolation.
 This program is specifically designed for farmers.

 It is a service that is fully funded by a grant from the Miller-Dwan Foundation, which means minimal paperwork and zero payment for farmers.
-It also allows access to Rich via a phone call or asking for an appointment.
-He will meet you somewhere you are comfortable with, which may be right on the farm.
+It also allows access to the Program Coordinator via a phone call or asking for an appointment.
+They will meet you somewhere you are comfortable with, which may be right on the farm.

 A diagnosis of mental illness is not a prerequisite and no additional reimbursement for services is required – this means we do not need to bill insurance or charge a fee.
 As the demands of farming continue to increase, the necessity for addressing rural mental health becomes more acute.
 This service focuses on crisis intervention, problem-solving, communication skills, family mediation, and other services identified below.
 This program is modeled after the effectiveness of the Minnesota Department of Agriculture’s innovative program, and our teams work collaboratively: